 Based in Kenya

-Maureen Murenga is a passionate advocate for the health, development and human rights of women and girls living with HIV and a pioneer amongst the young women and adolescent girls living with HIV movement in Kenya.
+Maurine Murenga is a passionate advocate for the health, development and human rights of women and girls living with HIV and a pioneer amongst the young women and adolescent girls living with HIV movement in Kenya.
 Maurine’s passion for advocacy is driven by her lived experience and the inequality and vulnerability that young women and adolescent girls living with HIV experience in her community.
-In response to these challenges, Maureen founded the Lean on Me Foundation and is currently the Executive Director.
+In response to these challenges, Maurine founded the Lean on Me Foundation and is currently the Executive Director.
 Lean on Me provides comprehensive care and support to adolescent girls and young women living with HIV and affected by TB in Kenya.
-Maureen is the Alternate Board Member of the Communities Delegation to the Global Fund Board, part of the Global Fund Advocates Network and a member of the Global Fund’s Community Rights and Gender (CRG) Division Advisory Group.
-In Kenya – Maureen is a member of Gender Technical Committee on HIV and AIDS and formally the Global Fund Coordinator for the International Community of Women Living with HIV (ICW Global).
+Maurine is the Board Member of the Communities Delegation to the Global Fund Board, part of the Global Fund Advocates Network and a member of the Global Fund’s Community Rights and Gender (CRG) Division Advisory Group.
+In Kenya – Maurine is a member of Gender Technical Committee on HIV and AIDS and formally the Global Fund Coordinator for the International Community of Women Living with HIV (ICW Global).

 Based in South Africa

 Gemma Oberth is a Visiting Academic at the Centre for Social Science Research at the University of Cape Town in South Africa.
 She holds a BA in Political Science from the University of Toronto, an MA in Political Science from York University, and a PhD in Political Studies from the University of Cape Town.
 She concentrates on AIDS financing and governance, with a focus on its impact on key and marginalised populations in Africa.
 She is an Associate Editor for the African Journal of AIDS Research, a peer-reviewed research journal publishing papers that make an original contribution to the understanding of social dimensions of HIV/AIDS in African contexts.